Skip to content

 Your call

 License it, or leave it.
 If a buyer won’t agree to your terms, no license is granted.
-The choice stays with you.
+The choice stays with the publisher.

 Permission, in writing, with a public record.